Smoking

 If you are a smoker, you would be wise to consider giving up completely.
 When you inhale cigarette smoke, 4,000 chemicals - including carbon monoxide and nicotine - pass directly into your bloodstream.
 The result of this is that your baby receives less oxygen and does not grow as well as it should, which can lead to a low birth weight.
 In addition, the nicotine has the effect of making your baby's heart beat faster.
 For every cigarette you smoke, your baby's blood flow will be disrupted for 15 seconds.

 If you give up smoking, and avoid passive smoking by other people, your baby is less likely to be born underweight and contract infections in the first year.
 Further, the child will more easily avoid chest illnesses and asthma at a later stage.
 You will benefit from quitting too - mothers who quit smoking face fewer complications during pregnancy and labour, a lower risk of miscarriage, bleeding and sickness, and less chance of a premature or still birth.
 The most damaging effects of smoking take place between the fourth to ninth months of pregnancy but remember that it is never too late to cut down or preferably stop smoking altogether and your baby will feel the benefits immediately.
 Ask your GP for advice before using nicotine substitutes (such as patches or capsules) during pregnancy.
-You can contact the NHS Pregnancy Smoking Helpline: 0800 169 9 169.
+If you live in England contact Smokefree NHS on 0300 123 1044, if you live in Wales contact Help me Quit on 0800 085 2219 and in Scotland contact Quit Your Way Scotland on 0800 848484.

 Drugs